Minister for Health and Social Services

 is also a founder member of the Women's Arts Association; and a patron of the

-Touch Trust, Advocacy Matters, Pontyclun Bosom Pals, Women Seeking Sanctuary
+Touch Trust, Advocacy Matters, Pontyclun Bosom Pals, and Women Seeking

 She is also a trustee of Life for African Mothers and Vice